cloudposse/docs/content/faq/kube-lego-privacy-error.md

 # Question

 We're using `kube-lego` together with the standard nginx ingress controller for kubernetes.
-The site was working fine with TLS, but after we change the hostname and redeployed, we started getting the following error.
+The site was working fine with TLS, but after we changed the hostname and redeployed, we started getting the following error.

 {{< img src="/assets/kube-lego-privacy-error-9d1bee77.png" title="TLS Privacy Error" >}}